mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 Based on the critical assessment and the above clarifications, the following actionable strategy is recommended:

 ### 4.1.
-Overarching Principle: Laser Focus on the "CompanyOS \- Integration Hub" for a Defined Vertical Beachhead.
+Overarching Principle: Laser Focus on the "<SaaS-OS> \- Integration Hub" for a Defined Vertical Beachhead.

 * **Rationale:** This concentrates limited resources, clarifies the immediate value proposition for a paying audience, accelerates time-to-revenue, and provides a tangible product to build momentum and gather crucial market feedback.
 * **Action:**